Itsdaodao/tp/docs/UserGuide.md

 Examples:
 * `list` followed by `delete 2` deletes the 2nd person in the address book.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

+### Pinning a person : `pin`

+Pins the specified person to the top of the address book.

+Format: `pin INDEX`

+* Pins the person at the specified `INDEX`.
+* The index refers to the index number shown in the displayed person list.
+* The index **must be a positive integer** 1, 2, 3, …​

+Examples:
+* `list` followed by `pin 4` pins the 4th person in the address book to the top.
+* `find Betsy` followed by `pin 2` pins the 2nd person in the results of the `find` command.

+### Unpinning a person : `unpin`

+Unpins the specified person from the address book.

+Format: `unpin INDEX`

+* Unpins the person at the specified `INDEX`.
+* The index refers to the index number shown in the displayed person list.
+* The index **must be a positive integer** 1, 2, 3, …​

+Examples:
+* `list` followed by `unpin 1` unpins the 1st person and removes them from the pinned list at the top.
+* `find Betsy` followed by `unpin 2` unpins the 2nd person in the results of the `find` command.

 ### Clearing all entries : `clear`